diamondbybold/swift-supportkit/README.md

 # Swift SupportKit

+## Overview

 Every great software has a great foundation.
-Swift SupportKit is a foundation for every Swift / SwiftUI project that uses remote data and needs flexible navigation.
+Swift SupportKit is a foundation for every Swift / SwiftUI project that uses remote data and needs unified and flexible navigation.
 Also includes extensions and components to make our day more easy and productive.

 Like Apple technologies, SupportKit package is splitted into two frameworks: